Frequently Asked Questions

 Back To Top

-Class Counsel will also request a service award payment of up to $25,000 for each Plaintiff for their service as representative on behalf of the Settlement Class.
-This payment will also be paid from the Settlement Fund.
-The Court must approve any amounts paid to Class Counsel and to Plaintiffs.
+The Court has also approved a service award payment for each named Plaintiff for their service as representative on behalf of the Settlement Class.
+This payment was also paid from the Settlement Fund.

 Back To Top